Brognor/Lepage_analysis/README.md

 gif.py contain the program that create gif of evolution of the eigenfunction with increasing radius of radial well potential

-.gif file are the gif file

-pictures is a folder containing many graphs
+pictures is a folder containing many graph, in particular:
+	pictures of wavefunctions for diffrent potentials
+	potentials graphs
+	final resullt of relative energy errors graph gif

 test_results is a folder containg results of text.py file